Designing Schemas for Messy Real-World Business Logic

 Every developer must remember to add the filter.
 Every query, every join, every subquery.
 Miss one, and deleted records appear in reports.
 ORMs like Laravel handle this with global scopes, but raw queries bypass them.

-The Robust Pattern: Partial Indexes and Views
+The Better Pattern: Partial Indexes and Views

 Create a view for active records: